 # The environment in this example is called `test`.
 Replace `test` with the # name of your environment. cd /etc/puppetlabs/code/environments/test simp puppetfile generate > Puppetfile.simp

 Verify the Environment’s Puppetfile

 Puppetfileyou will be deploying from includes the following:

 Puppetfile.simpwhich should look like:

-Deploy the modules from the local Git repositories into the environment
+Use r10k to deploy the modules from the local Git repositories into the environment.
+Make sure the

 ** This ends the steps that are only for 6.4 or later.
 The next steps apply to all systems.

 puppet agent --enable puppet agent -t